The Evolution of Technology: From Computers to AI and the Unchanging Quest for Perfection

 How to implement this after the project has started?

 There is no easy solution to this.
 You can implement small changes.
-Maybe you can try to “bring in an expert” to help with reviews, but that person will be ignored.
-As there are pressures to deliver which outweigh the word of the “expert”.
-(The words passive-aggressive come to mind) Since the team has the momentum, it will be hard to divert them.
+Maybe you can try to “bring in an expert” to help with reviews.
+More than likely, that person will be ignored as there are pressures to deliver which outweigh the word of the “expert”.
+(The words passive-aggressive, and lip-service come to mind) Since the team has momentum, it will be hard to divert them no matter how pure your intentions.

 • It must be directive from above, as the momentum for shipping (subpar) solutions must be halted.